maurobonfietti/rest-api-slim-php/README.md

 ### Additional tools:

-Also, I use other aditional tools like:
+Also, I use other additional tools like:

 - Docker & Docker Compose
 - Travis CI